Semantics-Division Duplexing: A Novel Full-Duplex Paradigm: Biographies

-\begin{IEEEbiography}[{ }]{Ping Zhang} is currently a Professor of School of Information and Communication Engineering at Beijing University of Posts and Telecommunications, the director of State Key Laboratory of Networking and Switching Technology, a member of IMT-2020 (5G) Experts Panel, a member of Experts Panel for China’s 6G development.
+\begin{IEEEbiography}[{ }]{Ping Zhang} [M'07, SM'15, F'18] (pzhang@bupt.edu.cn) is currently a Professor of School of Information and Communication Engineering at Beijing University of Posts and Telecommunications, the director of State Key Laboratory of Networking and Switching Technology, a member of IMT-2020 (5G) Experts Panel, a member of Experts Panel for China’s 6G development.
 He served as Chief Scientist of National Basic Research Program (973 Program), an expert in Information Technology Division of National High-tech R\&D program (863 Program), and a member of Consultant Committee on International Cooperation of National Natural Science Foundation of China.
 His research interests mainly focus on wireless communication.
 He is an Academician of the Chinese Academy of Engineering (CAE). \end{IEEEbiography}